mygithublab/test/README.md

  -v /volume2:/share \
  test`

+1. copy nagios and nagiosgraph folder to local host which running nagios container.

-1. nagios/etc foler mount to github /nagios/etc folder, add host into object file, push to trigger a nagios restart.
+2. nagios/etc foler mount to github /etc folder, add host into object file, push to trigger a nagios restart.

-2. nagios/var folder mount to host folder.
+3. nagios/var folder mount to host folder.
 Log data also use volume container to replace.

+4. copy nagios and nagiosgraph folder to local host.

-3. Remove nagios container, the previous data still exist.
+5. Remove nagios container, the previous data still exist.